-With normal vision, an image is sharply focused onto the retina.
+With typical vision, an image is sharply focused onto the retina.
 In nearsightedness (myopia), the point of focus is in front of the retina, making distant objects appear blurry.

-Nearsightedness (myopia) is a common vision condition in which you can see objects near to you clearly, but objects farther away are blurry.
-It occurs when the shape of your eye causes light rays to bend (refract) incorrectly, focusing images in front of your retina instead of on your retina.
+Nearsightedness (myopia) is a common vision condition in which near objects appear clear, but objects farther away look blurry.
+It occurs when the shape of the eye — or the shape of certain parts of the eye — causes light rays to bend (refract) inaccurately.
+Light rays that should be focused on nerve tissues at the back of the eye (retina) are focused in front of the retina.

 A basic eye exam can confirm nearsightedness.
-You can compensate for the blur with eyeglasses, contact lenses or refractive surgery.
+You can compensate for the blurry vision with eyeglasses, contact lenses or refractive surgery.

-Nearsightedness symptoms may include:
+Nearsightedness signs or symptoms may include: